 From the second generation of eCA, the self-signed certificates include a key usage extension.
-The content of the key usage extention in the self-signed certificates and other certificates (including self-issued certificates, subordinate CA certificates, and cross-certificates) issued by eCA shall meet the requirements of Section 7.1.2.
+The content of the key usage and extended key usage extentions in the self-signed certificates and other certificates (including self-issued certificates, subordinate CA certificates, and cross-certificates) issued by eCA shall meet the requirements of Section 7.1.2.